Best Payroll Software for Construction Companies (2026)

 2. OnPay — Best for Small Construction Firms

 OnPay is one of the best-value construction payroll options because it supports construction-specific payroll needs without forcing buyers into sales-led enterprise pricing.
-It is a great fit for smaller contractors that want industry-aware payroll, free migration help, and a much more transparent buying experience than ADP or Paychex.
+It is a great fit for smaller contractors that want industry-aware payroll, free migration help, and a more transparent buying experience than ADP or Paychex.

 Why OnPay works for construction: